Crown Spiritual Meaning: Is It a Sign of Power or Suffering? - Spiritual-Galaxy.com

 But these characteristics both occur in women and men.

 Many cultures hold symbolism for a double crown.
-For example, a double crown symbolizes two marriages in life in Korean cultures.
+For example, a double crown symbolizes two marriages in life in Korean culture.

 A traditional wedding usually happens in the bride‘s house.
 The groom will arrive on a horse and wait for his soon-to-be wife to enter the venue sitting in a palanquin carried by bearers.